I wanted this audiobook review to be insightful, and thoughtful, and maybe even a little bit scholarly.

 Indeed, it’s wonderful to watch her reject the periodization precisely because it’s based on colonial periodization and then invent her own.
 She discusses at some length how right-wing historians claim to decolonize the Indian past, while accepting the colonial periodization.

 And of course like many historians, Thapar must reckon with Marxism.
 Here’s a brief explainer.

 I think they might be confusing their Karl Marx with Groucho Marx.
 But that aesthetic actually fits my 90s college vibe too. #iykyk

-That’s your cue to buy The Past As Present.
+Finally, that’s your cue to buy The Past As Present.

-Buy the Past As Present
+Buy the Past As Present on audiobook

-The audiobook can be hard to source in the US.
+Unfortunately, the audiobook can be hard to source in the US.
 Available sources: